A300bdi/DarkArmyVM/README.md

 __Requirements__
 ---
-__DarkArmyVM__ should only be installed on a virtual machine.
+__DarkArmyVM__ can be install on host computer but always windows 10 virtual machine is recommanded.
 The VM should satisfy the following requirements:

 + Windows >= 10
 + PowerShell >= 5